OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

  Creating a pipe can be quite involved.
 Thankfully, there is a step-by-step [guide](https://confluence.atlassian.com/bitbucket/how-to-write-a-pipe-for-bitbucket-pipelines-966051288.html) on Atlassian's website.

 :::warning
-I created this pipe using my Octopus work laptop running [Ubuntu 18.04.4](http://releases.ubuntu.com/18.04.4/).
-If you are using another platform, you may need to tweak the commands used.
+I created this pipe on an Ubuntu machine using a bash terminal.
+If you are using another platform, you may need to tweak the commands used here.
 :::

 ### Choosing a candidate for a pipe